laurentpayot/floweret/README.md

 )

 pokerHand([7, 9, "Q", "K", 1])     // 7-9-Q-K-1
-pokerHand([7, 9, 10, "Q", "K", 1]) // TypeMismatch: Argument #1 should be an array with a length of 5 instead of 6.
+pokerHand([7, 9, 10, "Q", "K", 1]) // TypeError: Argument #1 should be an array with a length of 5 instead of 6.
 ```

 Sized array type is useful when used in conjunction with a typed array type, thanks to the [`and` operator](#and).